 Model the Data

 Let’s revisit the approach we took in the last chapter.
 To find out whether there was a (linear) correlation between two variables, we assumed that this correlation existed, then applied a model to this assumption.
-Next we estimated the a and b parameters.
+Next we estimated the and parameters.
 Finally, we verified the initial assumption by evaluating the quality of our model.
-If our model is high quality, there will be a strong correlation between X and Y. As a bonus, we took advantage of the linear regression formula Y=aX+b+ϵ to interpret a as the cost of what we consume in one day, and b as the cost of our stockpile and non consumable products.
+If our model is high quality, there will be a strong correlation between X and Y. As a bonus, we took advantage of the linear regression formula to interpret as the cost of what we consume in one day, and as the cost of our stockpile and non consumable products.

 We will take the same approach here.

-We could use the same linear regression formula as above, but it requires multiplying X by a and, this time, X is qualitative, like our categ variable.
+We could use the same linear regression formula as above, but it requires multiplying by and, this time, X is qualitative, like our categ variable.
 Multiplying a qualitative variable by a number is not meaningful (ex: “TRANSPORT” x 3 makes no sense!).

 Just like in the previous chapter, your prediction will always be erroneous, because the amounts are not all the same within the same category!

 This is true.
-And, just as we did with our linear regression model, we will use an error term: ϵ
+And, just as we did with our linear regression model, we will use an error term:

-The reference amount μ is estimated using the mean of all of the amounts.
-We call this estimate ˆμ.
+The reference amount is estimated using the mean of all of the amounts.
+We call this estimate .

 Evaluating the Model: Are the Variables Correlated?